MatteoMel1985/Database_Querying-Using-SQLite-IBM-Final-Assignment-Data-Science/Resolution Case Study.md

 # Problem 7

-## List 5 community areas with highest % of households below poverty line
+## List 5 community areas with highest % of households below poverty line.

 To solve this query, we will have to look at the attribute `PERCENT_HOUSEHOLDS_BELOW_POVERTY` from the `CENSUS_DATA`.